 Clement was born in a town named Dundee on the northern part of what is today known as Kwa-Zulu-Natal, South Africa.
 He graduated from Dundee Secondary School in 1994 then worked in numerous companies as a call centre operator.
 Although he writes both poetry and fiction novels none have been published yet.
 He currently resides with his wife in Volkrust Mpumalanga province where he does upholstery.
 Clement has contributed to TRAVEL, LOVE and HAPPY.

 Cynthia is a graduate of the Burt Reynolds Institute for Film and Theatre in Florida.
 She is an author, stage combat director, and an award winning playwright.
 Her plays have appeared Off Broadway in New York.
 She enjoys writing, most of all, Gothic and mad science stories.
 Her works tend to lean towards historic content.
 Although, she also specializes in works that speak against the suppression of women.
-Cynthia has contributed to HAPPY and BETRAYAL.
+Cynthia has contributed to HAPPY, BETRAYAL and EMPOWERMENT.

 CYRUS DALI VESUVALA